 As demonstrated by the example above, tags are typically applied either as fixed strings within a condition or evaluated at runtime from the environment.
 But there are no set rules that you need to follow—these are only suggestions.

-Note that the order in which you declare the tags doesn’t affect the build scan view.
+Note that the order in which you declare the tags doesn’t affect the Build Scan view.
 They are displayed in alphabetical order, with any all-caps labels displayed before the rest.

 There are limits on captured tags: